hapax/hapax.github.io/assets/alien-maths.md

 <!--pace universalism.)-->

-But even if linguistic universalism is too strong, there is a *cognitive universalism* which seems much more defensible (and which I think is closer to what most universalists believe).
+But even if linguistic universalism is too strong, there is a *cognitive universalism* which seems much more defensible (and which, in fairness, is closer to what most universalists believe).
 Human brains are more or less the same.
 Language and culture can be viewed as *interfaces* between the IO of reality and our relatively invariant cognitive hardware.